April 9, 2008

 >> Making Polymer Clay Canes <<

-"Checkerboard Cane (Slab Method)" Video Description: The full version of this tutorial is available in my Beads and Beading Membership Club.
+The full version of the “Checkerboard Cane” preview video shown above, is included in my Polymer Clay Bead Making Fundamentals Course [SEE Video #34 of 39].
 I walk through the steps of transforming a simple beginners striped cane into a funky looking checkboard pattern.
 This technique is often referred to as the slab method for making polymer clay canes using the checkerboard pattern.

 If you haven't yet seen the video on making a striped cane, you will need to watch it first: Striped Cane - An Easy Polymer Clay Cane Project For Beginners